MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/guidelines-for-optical-zoom.md

     -   Drawing applications where resizable items can appear on a resizable canvas or art board.
     -   Webpages with an embedded object such as a map.

-    >[!NOTE]
+    **Note**
-    >In all cases, the content area is resized unless all touch points are within the resizable object.
+    In all cases, the content area is resized unless all touch points are within the resizable object.

 ## Related articles